rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 Reversing this, we get the string "acf" (the LCS).

-I have referenced [this video](https://www.youtube.com/watch?v=4ClOkX0SWW4) for this explanation, the animation makes it very intuitive to understand.
+I have referenced [this video](https://www.youtube.com/watch?v=4ClOkX0SWW4) for the explanation, the animation makes it very intuitive to understand.

 ## Needleman-Wunsch